National Quality Standard

 |4||Create and maintain supportive and safe learning environments|

-Architect Christopher Day said, ‘An underlying requirement of any building for small children is that it is as magical and full of reverent wonder as an ancient fairy tale.’
+According to architect Christopher Day, a building for small children must be magical and full of reverent wonder, like an ancient fairy tale.

-The physical environment is a key factor underpinning good practice and how it is organised can shape children’s behaviour as learners – often known as the ‘third teacher’.
-A carefully thought out and well organised environment is an important and can offer a range of enchanting learning experiences for children and adults alike.
+The physical environment—often known as the ‘third teacher’—is a key factor underpinning good practice, and the way in which it is organised can shape children’s behaviour as learners.
+A carefully planned and well-organised environment can offer a range of learning experiences for children and adults alike.

-- the thinking that goes on behind the environments we provide
+- reflect on the thinking that goes behind the environments educators provide

-- how the environment we provide for children reflects and supports our image of the child
+- understand how the environment you provide reflects and supports your image of the child

-- the ways in which the physical environment shapes the behaviour of children and adults
+- discover the ways in which the physical environment shapes the behaviour of children and adults.